-Applications are invited for Erasmus Mundus masters scholarships available for European students and Non-European students.
-These scholarships are awarded to pursue BDMA masters program for the academic year 2017-2019.
+Applications are invited for Erasmus Mundus masters programmes available for European students and Non-European students.
+These opportunities are awarded to pursue BDMA masters program for the academic year 2018-2019.

 The Erasmus Mundus Master’s Programme in Information Technologies for Business Intelligence (BDMA) is designed to provide understanding, knowledge and skills in this broad scope of fields.
 Its main objective is to train computer scientists who understand and help develop the strategies of modern enterprise decision makers.